BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_02.md

 To the left you'll find a Light Shard, which heals your party but disappears after.

 If you talked to Victoria near the park earlier, head up and talk to Victoria for a battle.
 If you didn't or you want to skip her battle, talk to the fridge in the upper right corner to delete the barrier.
-Talk to the nearby trashcan to get a *PokeSnax*.
+Talk to the nearby trashcan to get a *PokéSnax*.

 **Apprentice Victoria (2x Potion).
 Field: No Field**
 - Ralts, Lv.
 18, @Wise Glasses, Ability: Synchronize, IVs: 31